 A Bill to make provision about sentencing for theft in relation to the theft of tools of trade; and for connected purposes.

-The Bill is currently at the second reading in the House of Commons.
-If it progresses, it would move to Committee stage for detailed examination.
+The bill has completed its 1st Reading and is now at the 2nd Reading stage in the Commons.
+If it progresses, it would move to committee stage and subsequent readings.

 Generated 21 February 2026